starknet-edu/counter-workshop/README.md

 ### Hints

-- within your `Scarb.toml` file, declare the `openzeppelin` package as your project dependency.
 - Specify the OpenZeppelin `tag` version as `v0.11.0` in `Scarb.toml`.
 - Refer to the [OZ Contracts for Cairo Documention](https://docs.openzeppelin.com/contracts-cairo/0.11.0/) for more information.